achal30/Serialization_Deserialization/readme.txt

 -----------------------------------------------------------------------
 ## To run by specifying arguments from command line
 ## We will use this to run your code
-For Debug Level 0(Release):
-ant -buildfile src/build.xml run -Darg0=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/input.txt -Darg1=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/output.txt -Darg2=0

-For Debug Level 1(In_State):
-ant -buildfile src/build.xml run -Darg0=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/input.txt -Darg1=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/output.txt -Darg2=1

-For Debug Level 2(In_Results): ant -buildfile src/build.xml run -Darg0=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/input.txt -Darg1=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/output.txt -Darg2=2
+For Deser Mode:

-For Debug Level 3(Data_Structure): ant -buildfile src/build.xml run -Darg0=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/input.txt -Darg1=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/output.txt -Darg2=3
+ant -buildfile src/build.xml run -Darg0=deser -Darg1=N -Darg2=../input.txt

+For serDeser Mode:
-For Debug Level 4(Constructor): ant -buildfile src/build.xml run -Darg0=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/input.txt -Darg1=/import/linux/home1/apatel58/cs542/achal_patel_assign_3/airportSecurityState/output.txt -Darg2=4
+ant -buildfile src/build.xml run -Darg0=serDeser -Darg1=N -Darg2=../input.txt

+*NOTE* - Here N is the number of Objects you want to create, so replace N with integer value.
 -----------------------------------------------------------------------

 ## To create tarball for submission